Interfacing with Java

 interfaces.txt which documents the interfaces of the generated classes in pseudo-Java code.
 In this chapter we'll go through the interface of the generated classes and explain how to use them, and what each of their methods is for.

 It's often a good idea not to use the classes that are generated for each Cell automaton directly, but to derive your own classes from them, and add new methods (and/or member or class variables, if needed) there.
+Another slightly more laborious alternative is to write a wrapper class for them.
 Among other things, if a method of the generated classes requires some sort of manual data conversion, you really don't want to repeatedly perform those conversions all over your codebase: it's much better to have all of them in just one place.
 The best thing to do is probably to define an overloaded version of the same method, or a similar one, in the derived class, and have it take care of all data conversions before and/or after invoking the generated one.